esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Left me buried deep
 But I rose in grace
 While he lost his keep

+**[Verse 2]**
+In my darkest night
+I forgot the gift I had
+He pulled me low
+Told me lies and made me mad
+But even in the pit
+Jesus called my name
+Now I walk in light
+I'm not the same

+**[Pre-Chorus]**
+Don't be fooled
+By the snake in the weeds
+He don't care
+'Bout your hope or your needs
+He can't give life
+Only takes what you earn
+He'll torch it all
+Just to watch it burn

 **[Chorus]**
 Now I rise, now I run